-If wood is not what you have in mind, we offer our “Exhibition Metal Framing” which is an all-in-one service that provides a Nielsen aluminum frame, 3/16″ foam or 1/8″ art board mount, clear framing grade acrylic glazing and professional assembly at one low competitive price.
-Optional acid free archival matting and/or upgrade to anti-reflection acrylic is also available.
+If a wood frame is not what you have in mind, we offer our “Exhibition Metal Framing” which is an all-in-one service that provides a Nielsen aluminum frame, 3/16″ foam or 1/8″ artboard mount, clear framing grade acrylic glazing, and professional assembly at one low competitive price.
+Optional acid-free archival matting and/or upgrade to anti-reflection acrylic is also available.

 We offer seven aluminum profiles in multiple color choices, plus we can special order other styles and colors from the Nielsen Metal Framing catalog below.
 Please check with us for profiles or sizes not listed on our Exhibition Framing page.